Santa or Satan

 Returning to Eden

 Now let me show you how easy it is to disempower the story and bring the earth back to Eden.
 We just have to change the story back to its original form.
 You first recognize that a story has no power except for that which we give it with our attention.
 You stop believing in evil; and you stop looking for a superhero to save your sorry ass.
-You start listening to your feminine; and the old man in the sky stops being so damn moody and punishing.
+You start listening to your inner feminine, which means trusting your emotions; and the old man in the sky stops being so damn moody and punishing.

 You make the stone structures work for everyone — they become temples of humanitarian values — win-win for everyone.
 You question anyone in authority that says their group is better than another group.
 The real God doesn’t choose sides — remember in Genesis 1, ALL is good.
 The MAN falls off the pedestal without any fighting or war.
 And earth is now Eden once again.